 ⚡Event Triggers

-Stacksync lets you trigger custom workflows in real-time when your data is created, updated and/or deleted.
+Stacksync lets you trigger custom workflows in real time when your data is created, updated, or deleted.
 When a data event happens and matches your custom filters, an HTTP request (or Database query) is sent to the endpoint of your choice.

-The triggered HTTP endpoint can be anything from an AWS lambda function, Zapier/Make workflow or any other API endpoint.
+The triggered HTTP endpoint can be anything from an AWS Lambda function, a Zapier or Make workflow, or any other API endpoint.

 This guide illustrates how to create a trigger within a sync.